privacyidea/privacyidea/doc/policies/authorization.rst

 You can issue API keys like this::

-   pi-manage.py api createtoken -r validate
+   pi-manage api createtoken -r validate

 The API key (Authorization token) which is generated is valid for 365 days.